datacamp-content-public/courses-py-torch-fundamentals-in-python-ismail-elezi/chapter1.md

 xp: 100
 ```

-On the previous exercises, we didn't insert non-linearity on the final layer.
+On the previous exercises, we did not insert non-linearity on the final layer.
 On neural networks, the final layer typically has a different version of non-linearity, whose purpose (in addition to adding non-linearity) is to transform the output values into a probability distribution.
 This allows the network to also point out the confidence of its prediction.

 This type of function is called `softmax` function (`logistic` or `sigmoid` function on binary case) and is implemented on `torch.nn` module.
 Let us see how it works.